majick/entry/README.md

 # 🧶 bundles

 <comment>
 Certain features of this README only work on Bundles!
-You can view this README at https://www.sentrytwo.com/what
+You can view the progenitor of this README at https://www.sentrytwo.com/what

 ***
 </comment>